Last updated on 25th October 2022

-Studies have found that 45% of people watch more than an hour of video on Facebook and YouTube every week, and 82% of Twitter users watch video.
+Studies have found that people spend an average of 26 minutes per day watching video on Facebook, and 82% of Twitter users watch video content.

 The reason that the social media sites mentioned above have such a focus on video is because people LOVE video.

-According to The State of Video Marketing 2019, 68% of people prefer to learn about a new product or service by watching a short video.
-This makes video more popular as a learning tool than text-based articles (15%), infographics (4%), presentations and pitches (4%), and eBooks (3%).
+According to The State of Video Marketing 2022, 73% of people prefer to learn about a product or service by watching a short video.
+This makes video more popular as a learning tool than text-based articles (11%) and other methods.